Germany at the 2012 Summer Olympics

 Germany competed at the 2012 Summer Olympics in London, from 27 July to 12 August 2012.
 This was the nation's sixth consecutive appearance at the Summer Olympics after its reunification in 1990.
 The German Olympic Sports Confederation (Deutscher Olympischer Sportbund, DOSB) sent the nation's smallest delegation to the Games since its reunification.
 A total of 392 athletes, 218 men and 174 women, competed in 23 sports, and were nominated by DOSB on four occasions.

 Germany left London with a total of 44 medals (11 gold, 20 silver, and 13 bronze), finishing sixth in the overall medal standings.
 Eight of these medals were awarded to the team in athletics and canoeing, six in cycling, and four each in equestrian and judo.
 Seven German athletes won more than a single Olympic medal in London.
 In team sports, the men's field hockey team managed to defend its Olympic title from Beijing, winning the gold medal against the Netherlands.
 For the first time since 1932, Germany did not win an Olympic medal in swimming, except for the open water marathon.

 Among the nation's medalists were equestrian rider Michael Jung, who led his eventing team to win its first Olympic gold medal in London, and track cyclist Kristina Vogel, who claimed the title in the women's team sprint, along with Miriam Welte.
 Discus thrower and pre-Olympic favorite Robert Harting celebrated his gold medal victory by ripping off his shirt and then running a hurdle lap.
-Meanwhile, gymnast Marcel Nguyen won two silver medals in men's all-around and men's parallel bars exercises.
+Meanwhile, gymnast Marcel Nguyen won two silver medals in the men's all-around and men's parallel bars exercises.
 Table tennis player Dimitrij Ovtcharov led his team to win a bronze medal in the men's event.
 Other notable accomplishments included two gold medals won by rowers in men's eight and quadruple sculls, and three gold medals in sprint canoeing.